GCostill/Lorem-Ipsum-Dogs/README.md

 # Lorem-Ipsum-Dogs

-A static website Built using HTML, CSS, Javascript and Bootstrap
+A static website built using HTML, CSS, Javascript and Bootstrap

-This websit is built to resemble what a Dog Daycare facilities page might look like.
+This websit is built to resemble what a Dog Daycare facilitie's page might look like.
 There are a total of 6 pages made with daycare aspects in mind:
 - Grooming
 - Boarding